kephale/napari-workshop-halfway-to-i2k/napari-workshops/visualization.md

     * Delete all layers in the layer list using the trash can button on the top right of the layer list.

-The next guide in this workshop is [Plugins](intro-to-napari-workshop-guide-3-plugins.md).
+The next module in this workshop is [Plugins](plugins.md).
 It takes about 15 minutes to complete.